Heat Warning in Effect

 Energy Efficiency Grants for Homeowners

-As of February 2024, Sustainable Energy (DOE) has processed over 2,000 energy efficiency grant applications.
+As of February 2024, DoE Sustainable Energy has processed over 2,000 energy efficiency grant applications.
 The grant, coupled with EmPOWER Maryland energy incentives, assists residents with implementing energy-efficiency measures in nine designated neighborhoods, classified as Energy Resiliency Communities (ERCs).

 Climate Progress and Emissions